AmonteCrawleyIT1025/AmonteCrawleyIT1025/Lab6/readme.md

+# Executive Summary
+In this Lab I plan on learning more about internet structuring and programming.
+While doing some reading I read that developing new websites and programming was a very difficult task.
+I am very excited to dive into this and see what there is to learn about Internet Architecture and Programming.
 # Internet Architecture
 ## Internet Protocol
 An IP address, or Internet Protocol address, is a series of numbers that identifies any device on a network.
 The main difference between IPv4 and IPv6 is the address size of IP addresses.
 The IPv4 is a 32-bit address, whereas IPv6 is a 128-bit hexadecimal address.